ngshaohui/pyclara/[WIP] version_control.md

     add poem
 ```

-A list of commit logs will be shown, from the newest to the oldest.
+A list of commit logs will be shown, from the newest (above) to the oldest (below).

 One thing to note is the hash `4eaeff1` we obtained previously during our commit only corresponds to the first 8 characters in the first commit `4eaeff1cb864462f088aa506868521e392d973e4`.